dansmyers/AI/5-Decision_Trees/Notes/2-Entropy.md

 Claude Shannon is one of the most important engineers of the 20th Century and a central figure in the history of computing.
 In 1937, as a graduate student and MIT, he authored a Master's thesis titled *A Symbolic Analysis of Relay and Switching Circuits*, which showed that concepts of Boolean algebra could be used to create digital logic circuits and laid the foundation for the design of all subsequent electonic computers.

-In 1958, he published *A Mathematical Theory of Communication* as a Bell Labs technical report, establishing **information theory** as a mathematical framework for understanding telecommunications and signal processing.
+In 1948, he published *A Mathematical Theory of Communication* as a report in the *Bell System Technical Journal*, establishing **information theory** as a mathematical framework for understanding telecommunications and signal processing.
 The concepts of information theory have important applications in computer security, cryptography, and in data compression.
 For us, Shannon's idea of **information entropy** will be our main tool for choosing splits in a decision tree.

 ## Information and uncertainty